I. OBJECTIVE AND PURPOSE OF POLICY

 Upon completion of the hiring or pre-employment process, and when an employee record is created in the Human Resources system, each employee has an email account created, with a default email address applied.
 Faculty and staff can establish an alternate, or alias, account name by using the self-service process in the online portal.

 Once student applicants are matriculated, the student email account is created.
 When a student is employed by the University (e.g., part-time employment, GTA, etc.), a separate email account will be created in the O365 email system for the purposes of conducting University business.

 Account Creation - Departmental & Sponsored Email Accounts

 Requests for shared departmental accounts require designation of an account holder who is responsible for the account as per these guidelines.
 The same is true for any sponsored accounts.

 Email Account De-Provisioning

-Notwithstanding the following procedures, University executives (e.g., president, provost, Office of the General Counsel, etc.) reserve the right to revoke email privileges for cause at any time.
+The University reserves the right to revoke email privileges at any time.

 Faculty and Staff who leave before retirement